Lemp Brewery

-The Lemp Brewery was a beer brewing company established in 1840 in St. Louis, Missouri that was acquired by the Griesedieck Beverage Company in 1920, which subsequently became the Falstaff Brewing Corporation.
-The brewery complex property consists of 27 buildings on a 13.7 acre site in the Marine Villa neighborhood.
-St. Louisian Steve DeBellis has been the owner of the Lemp Brewing Company trademark since 1988.
+The Lemp Brewery was a beer brewing company established in 1840 in St. Louis, Missouri.
+It was acquired in 1920 by the Griesedieck Beverage Company, which later became the Falstaff Brewing Corporation.
+The brewery complex consists of 27 buildings on a 13.7 acre site in the Marine Villa neighborhood.
+The Lemp Brewing Company trademark has been owned since 1988 by St. Louisian Steve DeBellis.

 Company history

 Johann Adam Lemp was born in 1798 in Eschwege, Germany, and two years after his arrival in the United States in 1836, he moved to St. Louis.
-He sought to make his fortune by becoming a grocer; however he abandoned this dream when he realized his grocery store was more popular for its lager beer than for its groceries.
+He sought to make his fortune by becoming a grocer, but abandoned this dream when he realized his grocery store was more popular for its lager beer than for its groceries.
 In 1840, Adam Lemp closed his grocery and opened a brewery and saloon, then known as the Western Brewery.
 During the 1840s, Lemp moved the brewery to a larger complex in south St. Louis and began training his son, William J. Lemp, to take over the operations.
 The elder Lemp died in 1862, with his estate being valued at $20,000.